 Celebrating a Forgotten Father

 Despite my inquisitive journalistic nature, though, I could never get him to talk very much about his own father.
-In the family it’s something of a scandal as to what he was and did.
+In our family it’s something of a scandal as to what he was and did.
 History has not been kind to him.
 Dad called his mother, Alice Ward Kelly, the “guiding light” in his life while his father, Augustine Charles Kelly, was largely forgotten.
 The couple was married on December 27, 1916 in Brooklyn, NY.

 The hotel on Pennsylvania Avenue dates to the 1840s and is famous for hosting the high and mighty, including nearly every U.S. president, in its time.
 When my son Kyle (that’s Gus’s great grandson) was a college student in the nation’s capitol, I was hoping to stay at The Willard one night.
 First I’d need a lottery hit — “room rates range from $299 to $4,100 per night.”